juga0/torguts/02-dataflow.md

 edge_connection_t, connection_reached_eof() will call
 connection_edge_reached_eof().

-   * NOTE: "Also there are bufferevents!"
-We have a vestigial implementation for an alternative low-level networking implementation, based on Libevent's evbuffer and bufferevent code.
-These two object types take on (most of) the roles of buffers and connections respectively.
-It isn't working in today's Tor, due to code rot and possible lingering libevent bugs.
-More work is needed; it would be good to get this working efficiently again, to have IOCP support on Windows.
+> NOTE: "Also there are bufferevents!"
+We have vestigial
+> code for an alternative low-level networking
+> implementation, based on Libevent's evbuffer and bufferevent
+> code.
+These two object types take on (most of) the roles of
+> buffers and connections respectively.
+It isn't working in today's
+> Tor, due to code rot and possible lingering libevent bugs.
+More
+> work is needed; it would be good to get this working efficiently
+> again, to have IOCP support on Windows.

-==== Controlling connections
+#### Controlling connections ####

 A connection can have reading or writing enabled or disabled for a wide variety of reasons, including:

    * Writing is disabled when there is no more data to write
    * For some connection types, reading is disabled when the inbuf is too full.

-   * Reading/writing is temporarily disabled on connections that have recently read/written enough data up to their bandwidth limits.
+   * Reading/writing is temporarily disabled on connections that have recently read/written enough data up to their bandwidth

-   * Reading is disabled on connections when the circuit that their data would be sent to is XXXX.
+   * Reading is disabled on connections when reading more data from them would require that data to be buffered somewhere else that is already full.

+Currently, these conditions are checked in a diffuse set of increasingly complex conditional expressions.
+In the future, it could be helpful to transition to a unified model for handling temporary read/write suspensions.

+#### Kinds of connections ####

+Today Tor has the following connection and pseudoconnection types:

+**Edge connections** receive data from and deliver data to points outside the onion routing network.
+They fall into two types:

+**Entry connections** are a type of edge connection.
+They receive data from the user running a Tor client, and deliver data to that user.
+They are used to implement SOCKSPort, TransPort, NATDPort, and so on.
+Sometimes they are called "AP" connections for historical reasons (it used to stand for "Application Proxy").

+**Exit connections** are a type of edge connection.
+They exist at an exit node, and transmit traffic to and from the network.

+(Entry connections and exit connections are also used as placeholders when performing a remote DNS request; they are not decoupled from the notion of "stream" in the Tor protocol.)

+**OR connections** send and receive Tor cells over TLS, using some version of the Tor link protocol.

+**Directory connections** are server-side or client-side connections that implement Tor's HTTP-based directory protocol.
+These are instantiated using a socket when Tor is making an unencrypted HTTP connection.
+When Tor is tunneling a directory request over a Tor circuit, directory connections

+**Controller connections**

+   * DNS "connections"
+   * Listener "connections"
+   *

+### From connections to channels ###

+There's an abstraction layer above OR connections (the ones that handle cells) and